matheusf055/matheusf055/README.md

 <code>System.out.println("Welcome to my github!😆")</code>
 <hr>

-👨‍💻 **Trainee Back-end Developer**
+👨‍💻 **Back-end Developer**

 🎓 Graduating in Information Systems at Universidade Mauricio de Nassau

-☁️ Studying to become AWS Certified
+☁️ AWS Cloud Practitioner Certified

 🔠 B2 English Level

 ---

 ## About Me
 Back-end developer with experience in creating and maintaining robust and scalable systems.
-Specialized in solving complex problems with Java, Spring Boot, AWS, and other technologies.
-I have participated in challenging projects that required innovative solutions.
-I have skills in software architecture, performance optimization, and system integration, always striving for best development practices.
+I have worked on challenging projects that required creative and effective solutions.
+I developed important skills in software architecture, performance optimization and systems integration, always focusing on adopting the best development practices.
+I am committed to continuous improvement and delivering high-quality solutions, and I am always open to learning and adapting to new technologies and methodologies.

 ## My Skills
 [![My Skills](https://skillicons.dev/icons?i=java,spring,rabbitmq,aws,docker,mysql,postgresql,mongodb)](https://skillicons.dev)